-- Patient care (both inpatient and outpatient) - Administrative duties related to patient care - The provision for transfer of patient care - Time spent in-house during call activities - In-hospital hours when on the phone - Scheduled academic activities such as conferences - Required research (research hours or any combination of research/patient care activities)
+- Patient care (both inpatient and outpatient) - Administrative duties related to patient care - The provision for transfer of patient care - Time spent in-house during call activities - In-hospital hours when on the phone - Scheduled academic activities such as conferences - Required research (research hours or any combination of research/patient care activities) - Hours spent on activities that are required by the accreditation standards, such as membership on a hospital committee, or that are accepted practice in programs, such as clinical trainees' participation in interviewing program candidates - Time spent at regional/national conferences/meetings when attendance at the meeting is required by the program, or when the clinical trainee is acting as a representative of the program (i.e.

-• Hours spent on activities that are required by the accreditation standards, such as membership on a hospital committee, or that are accepted practice in programs, such as clinical trainees' participation in interviewing program candidates presenting a paper or poster).
-Only actual meeting time counts towards duty hours; travel and nonconference time is excluded.
+presenting a paper or poster).
+Only actual meeting time counts towards duty hours; travel and non-conference time is excluded.